pond3r/ggpo/README.md

 This repository contains the code, documentation, and sample application for the Windows version of the SDK (requires Visual Studio 2019).

 ## Licensing
 GGPO is available under The MIT License.
 This means GGPO is free for commercial and non-commercial use.
-I hope making GGPO free will remove all the barriers for Indie and professional game developers alike to investating adding rollback networking to their games.
-If you're using GGPO in your game, I'd appreciate it if you could include the GGPO mark somewhere in your attribution screen to help get the word out.
-I'm also welcome to pull requests for bug fixes or platform ports, of course.
+If you are using GGPO for commercial use and would like to provide an attribution, please see our guidelines here.